epoirierIRD/CTDcompare/README.md

 # CTDcompare
 Sorry if some comments are still in french in the code.

-This code compares 3 different instruments (CTDs in this example but could be other time series) measuring similar marine parameters (Température, Conductivity, etc...) on a short period of time.
+This code compares 3 different instruments (CTDs in this example but could be other time series) measuring similar marine parameters (Temperature, Conductivity, etc...) on a short period of time.
 Outputs statistics and graphics on a pdf page for each parameter + independant plot + idependant csv file with statistics.

 Input data:
 rbr_231853.csv